fanfan42/ansible-role-lsw/files/documentation/VARIABLES.md

 Only for EndeavourOS.
 Default to **false**.
 If you want to remove Python pycdlib dependencies, set the variable to **true**.
 Most of the time, these dependencies are needed by other packages on your Linux host.
 Removing them can lead to errors during the role's execution, that's why it's set to **false** by default.

-### lsw_lg_version

-Common to all distros.
-See the guide for Looking Glass installation [here](../build/extra_packages/README.md) to select the same version for the Linux host and Windows VM.

-### lsw_lg_url

-Common to all distros.
-Normally, don't change this setting except if it's not working.
-This variable is linked to **lsw_lg_version**.

 ### lsw_lg_dependencies

 Common to all distros.
 List of packages needed to build and install Looking Glass on the Linux host.

-### lsw_rm_lg_dependencies

-Common to all distros.
-Default to false.
-If you want to remove Looking Glass dependencies, set the variable to **true**.
-Most of the time, these dependencies are needed by other packages on your Linux host.
-Removing them can lead to errors during the role's execution, that's why it's set to **false** by default.

 ### lsw_packer_version